 (ii) Long service leave is provided for all employees after five years from the date of commencement of employment and includes related on-costs.
-Entitlements accrue at the rate of 1.3 weeks per year of services.
+Entitlements accrue in accordance with applicable state or territory legislation.

 The directors believe that this method provides an estimate of the liability that is not materially different from the estimate that would be obtained by using the present value basis of measurement.